espocrm/documentation/docs/user-guide/reports.md

 * cellpadding;
 * fontSize;
 * color – a text color;
-* flip – to flip table, true or false.
+* flip – to flip table, true or false;
+* width – a table width, a CSS parameter (as of v3.1).

 ## Syncing with Target Lists